delphix/dcs-for-azure-templates/dcsazure_ADLS_to_ADLS_delimited_discovery_pl/README.md

 ### Prerequisites

 1. Configure the hosted metadata database and associated Azure SQL service (version `V2025.01.15.0`).
-2. Configure the DCS for Azure REST service.
+1. Configure the DCS for Azure REST service.
-3. Configure the Azure Data Lake Storage (Gen 2) service associated with your ADLS source data.
+1. Configure the Azure Data Lake Storage (Gen 2) service associated with your ADLS source data.
-4. Assign a managed identity for the Data Factory instance within the storage account.
+1. Assign a managed identity with a storage blob data contributor role for the Data Factory instance within the storage account.
 ### Importing
 There are several linked services that will need to be selected in order to perform the profiling and data discovery of your delimited text ADLS data.